billmj/GraphML-CONTROLLER-AREA-NETWORK-Attack-Detection/README.md

    - Train the Graph ML framework for IDS in CAN graph messages.
    - Test the trained GNN framework on attack captures and compute classification metrics.

-### Dataset:
+### Dataset
-- **ROAD Dataset**: This dataset contains multiple hours of recorded data, with 3 hours for training and 30 minutes for testing, covering various driving scenarios.
+- **ROAD Dataset:** This dataset contains multiple hours of recorded data, with 3 hours for training and 30 minutes for testing, covering various driving scenarios.
 It includes five masquerade attacks: correlated signal, max engine, max speedometer, reverse light off, and reverse light on attacks.
 For more details, refer to the [ROAD dataset paper](https://doi.org/10.1371/journal.pone.0296879).

 Here is a detailed tree structure for the dataset used in this project:

 ```
 road/